 HOLIDAY - Heurgrens Båt & Motor in Stockholm, made the plastic fibre-glass HOLIDAY in the early 60's.

-Nordica.
-In 1985 KABE started to use sandwich
+branded as the Nordica.
+In 1985 KABE started to use

 company Kama Fritid AB was founded.
 In 1987 KABE

 acquired the British Fleetwood company.
 In 1995 acquired